Quantile Graphical Models: Bayesian Approaches: Some illustrative examples

 \section{Some illustrative examples}

-In this section, we consider two simulation settings to illustrate the application of the proposed methodology.
-We compare our methodology with the neighborhood selection method for Gaussian graphical model (GGM), by Meinshausen and B\"{u}hlmann (2006) (MB), using the R package 'huge'(Zhao et al., 2012) where the model is selected by 'huge.select' function.
-We also considered graphical Lasso (GLASSO) for graph estimation but in the examples considered, the MB-neighborhood selection method outperforms GLASSO.
-Therefore, we consider the MB-neighborhood selection method for our comparison with GGM.
+In this section, we consider three simulation settings to illustrate the application of the proposed methodology.
+We compare our methodology with the neighborhood selection method for Gaussian graphical model (GGM), using the R package 'huge'(Zhao et al., 2012) where the model is selected by `huge.select' function.
+We considered graphical Lasso (GLASSO) for graph estimation.
+We use $a_1=1, b_1=1$ in the Beta-Binomial prior.
+Using the setting of \eqref{prior1} and \eqref{likeli2}, we use an independent mean zero Normal prior on the components of $\underline{\beta}$.